pnp/sp-dev-fx-webparts/samples/react-dynamics-crm-api/README.md

 This sample illustrates the following concepts on top of the SharePoint Framework:

-* Using AadTokenProvide to consume Dynamics CRM API.
+* Using AadTokenProvider to consume Dynamics CRM API.
 * How to get Accounts/Contacts information from Dynamics 365.
 * React Hooks
 * Using async / await for the async calls